Are you having trouble catching that largemouth bass? Using the best bass fishing lures can make all the difference, as does technique!

 5. Presentation

 If you’re having one of those days when nothing seems to work, try changing lures based on vertical versus horizontal presentation.
-Ie. If you know the fish are there, and a jig isn’t working, try a spinnerbait and vice versa.
+Ie. If you know the fish are there, and a bass fishing jig isn’t working, try a spinnerbait and vice versa.

-Top Bass Fishing Lures for Beginners
+Best Bass Lures for Beginners

 With fishing conditions and bass behaviour in mind, having the top bass fishing lures in your tackle box can further enhance your success as a beginner bass angler.
 Not only are these recommended for beginners, these lures are also the top choices for professional anglers.
+If you’re looking for an all-around rod, opt for a medium powered rod, fast action in a 6’6” to 7’ range.

 1. Spinnerbaits